katholiek-onderwijs-vlaanderen/sri4node/README.md

     ...
     var $q = sri4node.queryUtils;

-#### filterHrefs

-Can be used to support filtering on one or more specific regular resources in a list by permalink.

-Example : You have created a list of /persons.
-You want to be able to retrieve 3 people in a single GET operation, you can achieve this by retrieving a list resource with exactly those 3 people.
-The SRI specification states that all resources must support this on URL parameter *hrefs*.
-This can be implemented with filterHrefs :

-    {
-        type: '/persons',
-        map: {
-            ...
-        },
-        ...
-        query: [
-            hrefs: filterHrefs,
-            href: filterHrefs   // For convenience we also support href.
-        ]
-    }

-Then do a query : `GET /persons?hrefs=/persons/{guid-1},/persons/{guid-2},/persons/{guid-3}`

 #### filterReferencedType(type, columnname)
 Can be used to filter on referenced resources.
 Example: /content resources have a key `creator` that references /persons.
-A list resource /content?creator=/persons/{guid} can be created by adding this query function :
+A list resource `/content?creator=/persons/{guid}` can be created by adding this query function :

     {
         type: '/content',